francismul/plp/portfolio/README.md

 ## 📦 How to Use

-1. Clone or download the repository.
+1. Clone or download the repository

-2. Edit content and styles as desired
+2. Edit content and styles as desire
 3. Host it using any static hosting provider.

 ---